Forticas/minimal-php-skeleton-mvc/README.md

 ## Installation

-You can install the package via composer:
+You can create new project via composer:

 ```bash
 composer create-project forticas/minimal-php-skeleton-mvc project-name